FContatto/fcontatto.github.io/_posts/2023-09-23-hidden-markov-model.md

 ### Viterbi algorithm

 In order to greatly improve the runtime of the decoding algorithm, let us rewrite it in a convenient way.
-First, use the definition of conditional probability to get
+First, use the definition of conditional probability to derive the recursion relation

 $$
 \begin{align}